om-ai-lab/OmAgent/README.md

    cd examples/step2_outfit_with_switch
    python run_app.py
    ```
+   For app backend deployment, please refer to [here](docker/README.md)

-   For the connection and usage of the OmAgent app, please refer to the [app usage documentation](./docs/concepts/app.md)
+   For the connection and usage of the OmAgent app, please check [app usage documentation](./docs/concepts/app.md)

 ## 🏗 Architecture